Twisted symmetric exclusion processes and set-theoretical $R$-matrices: Twist tuning and branching probabilities

 where the up-arrow $\nearrow$ corresponds to switching on $f^{(2)}$ (and switching off $f^{(1)}$) and the down arrow to switching on $f^{(1)}$ (and switching off $f^{(2)}$).
 We see that the configuration will oscillate between the sectors $C_{\gamma_1}^{(1)},\dots, C_{\gamma_K}^{(1)}$:

-\begin{example} Taking $f^{(1)}=\mathrm{Id}$, that is the usual SSEP model, we see that turning on and off an arbitrary twist $f^{(2)}$, it is possible to move between different stationary states of the usual SSEP model. \end{example}
+\begin{example} Taking $f^{(1)}=\mathrm{Id}$, that is the usual multi-species SSEP, we see that turning on and off an arbitrary twist $f^{(2)}$, it is possible to move between different stationary states of the usual multi-species SSEP. \end{example}